-Many Minds is a democratic process where you can suggest, debate, vote, or delegate your votes on global policies* – policies to solve our most urgent global problems.
-It takes place online using Democracy Earth’s app Sovereign.
-It also takes place at face-to-face street demonstrations.
+Many Minds is a democratic process where you can suggest, debate, vote, or delegate your votes (using a process called Liquid Democracy) on global policies* – policies to tackle our most urgent global challenges.
+It takes place online using an app called Sovereign.
+Sovereign is built using blockchain technology by the Democracy Earth Foundation.
+Many Minds also take place at globally networked street demonstrations and at World Citizen Community meet-ups.

 Open to everyone